 “Of course, that makes sense,” my husband, (the one who frequently sees what I can’t when I’m angry) remarked when I shared the observation.

-Suddenly, I wasn’t sure if this was an obnoxious brat or a kid full of anxiety and dread.
+Suddenly, I wasn’t sure if this was rudeness or a kid full of anxiety and dread.

 Having parented and worked with children who have suffered trauma and adverse life experiences, I know all too well the myriad of ways stress can manifest itself and how crippling it can be when it does.
 Outrage, even among those of us who should know better, can be intoxicating and can easily blind us to alternative perspectives.